• Skip to primary navigation

 Lamb Steak

-Lamb steak is tender and delicious, as long as it's cooked to rare or medium rare doneness.
+Lamb steak is tender and delicious as long as it's cooked to rare or medium rare.
+For the tastiest and juiciest results, cook it for just two minutes per side.

 Ingredients

-• Lamb steaks: As mentioned above, you can either buy them already cut, or you can cut them yourself from a boneless leg of lamb.
+• Lamb steaks: You can buy them already cut or cut them yourself from a boneless leg of lamb.

 Instructions